 How do you redeem IHG free night certificates?

-You’ll then be brought to the main IHG booking page, where you’ll see the free night certificate listed as one of the rate preferences.
+If you click the “Book Free Night” button, you’ll be brought to the main IHG booking page, where you’ll see the free night certificate listed as one of the rate preferences.

 The final confirmation page will show the cancelation policy for the booking, which should be identical to what it would be if you were outright redeeming points.
 This is typically going to be a pretty flexible policy, but varies by property.